-(B) While the college does not tolerate any form of discrimination or harassment, the Non-Discrimination/Anti-Harassment Policy and related procedures are intended to cover discrimination and harassment based on a protected class.
-Protected classes for purposes of this policy are age, ancestry, color, disability, familial status, gender, genetic information (GINA), military or veteran status, national origin, race, religion, sex, and sexual orientation, or any other bases under the law.
-Through this and related policies, the college acknowledges and complies with its duties under Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Clery Act, as amended, by the 2013 Reauthorization of the Violence Against Women Act (VAWA), the Age Discrimination in Employment Act of 1967, the Age Discrimination Act of 1975, Sections 503 and 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, as amended, the Pregnancy Discrimination Act, and relevant state and local laws, by setting forth comprehensive frameworks for receiving, processing, investigating, and resolving complaints.
+Northwest State Community College (herein "NSCC" or "the College") is committed to providing an academic and work environment that respects the dignity of individuals and groups.
+As such, the College prohibits any form of discrimination or harassment.
+This policy and the respective accompanying procedures are intended to cover discrimination and harassment based on a protected class.
+Protected classes for purposes of this policy are age, ancestry, color, disability, familial status, gender, gender identity or expression, genetic information (GINA), military or veteran status, national origin, race, religion, sex, and sexual orientation, or any other bases under the law.
+Through this and related policies, the College acknowledges and complies with its duties under Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Age Discrimination in Employment Act of 1967, the Age Discrimination Act of 1975, Sections 503 and 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, as amended, the Pregnancy Discrimination Act, and relevant state and local laws, by setting forth comprehensive frameworks for receiving, processing, investigating, and resolving complaints.